minghaotao/Bb_reports/README.md

 ["ID", "Agent", "CallDateTime", "CallDate", "CallTime", "CallDay", "CallCategory", "UserType", "Faculty",
            "Comment", "Department", "ContactType", "BbCategory"]

-2. Then we use Python, Pandas and matplolob to filter data and create charts.
+2. Then we use Python, Pandas and matplolob to filter data and create charts based on the input(monthy/year).

 Please see the sreenshot of the Bb tracker and images folder for some data visaul examples.